Finding the Right Cockapoo Breeder

 There are organisations working at trying to put a stop to puppy farming and there have been petitions to various councils and MPs' in a bid to stop them or to alert people to the dogs plight.
 If you look on the internet you can find numerous websites campaigning against puppy farming and they would be the best place to report any finding on puppy farming you may have.You can also contact Trading Standards.

-What To Do If You Have Suspicions About a Puppy Farmer
+What To Do If You Have Suspicions About a Puppy Farmer or a breeder that needs investigating.

 Prospective buyers who suspect they are meeting a puppy farmer or agent should never agree to purchase the puppy – this simply fuels the trade, causing even more puppies and breeding bitches to suffer.